the13-HK/uo-people/cs1102/unit5/task.md

     By engaging in self-awareness, critical thinking, organization, supporting evidence, and reflection, the writer can develop a deeper understanding of themselves, their experiences, and their learning, leading to personal growth and development.
 2. Choose any topic of your interest and write a reflective essay, addressing the following components:
 a.
 Self-awareness
+- About a year ago, I started learning how to play the guitar.
+I had always been interested in music and had wanted to learn how to play an instrument for a long time.
+I decided to take up the guitar as my first instrument, as I was drawn to its versatility and the wide range of music styles that could be played on it.
 b.
 Critical thinking
+- As I started learning how to play the guitar, I realized that it was not as easy as I had initially thought.
+I had to learn how to hold the guitar properly, how to strum the strings, and how to play different chords.
+I also had to practice regularly to improve my skills and develop muscle memory.
+I found that I had to be patient and persistent in my practice, as progress was slow and required a lot of effort.
+However, I also found that the more I practiced, the more I enjoyed playing the guitar and the more I improved.
 c.
 Organization
+- I had only been practicing songs, but I realized that I also needed to practice the basics.
+So the problem last time was that I didn't practice enough basics.
+So, when I practiced a new song, It was necessary to practice new techniques from scratch, and because we only practiced the flashy techniques, the overall level of completion was very unstable.
 d.
 Supporting evidence
+- It is clear that practicing the basics is very important, not just in music.
+Research by Kudo et al. has also shown that the order and content of practice is important for improving.
 e.
 Reflection
+- Looking back on my experience of learning how to play the guitar, I realize that it has been a challenging but rewarding journey.
+I have learned the importance of patience, persistence, and practice in developing new skills.
+I have also learned that it is important to focus on the basics and build a strong foundation before moving on to more advanced techniques.
+Overall, learning how to play the guitar has been a valuable experience that has taught me important lessons about discipline, dedication, and the rewards of hard work.